Alain Héroux

-Alain Héroux (born May 20, 1964) is a former professional ice hockey left winger.
+Alain Héroux (born May 20, 1964) is a Canadian former professional ice hockey left winger.
 He was drafted in the first round, 19th overall, by the Montreal Canadiens in the 1982 NHL Entry Draft.
 He never played in the National Hockey League, retiring after just one full professional season in the American Hockey League.

 His younger brother Yves Héroux played one game in the National Hockey League with the Quebec Nordiques.